-Emergency Preparedness For All Children
+Emergency Preparedness For All Kids and Teens.

 How should an emergency manager or any other emergency planner make sure that all children, also those with functional or access needs, temporary illnesses, or chronic conditions, are included in all aspects of emergency planning?
-Take also a close look at this FEMA video about child preparedness:

 - shelter workers